-I am currently postdoc at ISEM, LIRMM and at the Computational Biology Institute in Montpellier, working with CÚline Scornavacca, Fabio Pardi and Vincent Berry.
+Since March, I am research engineer at IMAG, funded by the Key Initiative Muse Data Science (click also here for more information on KIM).
+Just before, I was postdoc at ISEM and at IMAG, already funded by the KIM.
+I work in collaboration with CÚline Scornavacca, Fabio Pardi, Vincent Berry, Gilles Didier , Jean-Michel Marin and Jean-Christophe Glaszmann .
 I am interested in methodological aspects of phylogenetic networks.
 As part of the Genome Harvest project (collaboration with CIRAD), I am interested in the evolutionary history of rice and also on the genome mosaic structure of citrus, banana, cocoa, coffee ...
 Before, I was postdoc at the French National Institute for Agricultural Research (INRA) in Toulouse, working on genomic selection with Brigitte Mangin.
 I focused on Ridge regression, and its prediction when the number of SNPs (i.e. regressors) is larger than the number of individuals.
 Previously, I was postdoc in CÚcile AnÚ's lab, working on phylogenetics at the statistics department of the University of Wisconsin-Madison (USA).
 This area of research covers applied probability, statistics, computer science and biology.
 I completed my PhD at the Laboratory of Statistics and Probability (LSP) of Paul Sabatier's university, Toulouse.
 My supervisors were Jean-Marc Azais (LSP) and Jean-Michel Elsen (INRA).
 The research area of my PhD was on mathematical methods for Quantitative Trait Locus detection.
 I worked on selective genotyping experiments and also on the empirical process defined by the famous Interval mapping of Lander and Botstein.

 Asymptotic Statistics / Mixture models / Statistical Genetics / Gaussian Processes / Chi-Square Processes